Zayn Just Got An Amazingly Nerdy UV Tattoo

 "I've been in the business for over 16 years.
 I remember when UV first hit the market.
 At the time, it was fairly new so people were a little iffy about how safe it was," Jon Boy says of the potential health hazards of UV ink.
 "I've had mine for years.
 I recommend it."

 We hope he’s right, because Zayn’s middle finger health is at stake.
 If something bad were to happen, Zayn would be flashing a seriously messed up digit when trying to flip people the bird.
-And we can’t have that.
+And we can’t have that, not out of our premiere Gigi Hadid-dater.

 Check out the ink below.

-The ex-Directioner has a lightsaber on his middle finger.
+The ex-Directioner and current alien-listener has a lightsaber on his middle finger.
 It looks normal, like nothing special.
 But then you wave a UV light over it and bam, that sucker lights up blue.

 Artist Jon Boy, a big believer in UV ink, posted the image to his Instagram Thursday.